matthewmcq/cleanfm/README.md

 # cleanfm
-Implementation of parallel Dirichlet Kernel Deconvolution algorithm for precise FFT parameter estimation and spectral leakage elimination.
+Implementation of the Dirichlet Kernel Deconvolution algorithm (parallel and single-threaded) for precise FFT parameter estimation and spectral leakage elimination.
 Repository for code contained in Matthew McQuistion's Applied Mathematics Honors Thesis at Brown University

 ## CleanFM: A Windowless Approach to Spectral Leakage and the Frequency Modulation Transform